Forking in Short and Tame Abstract Elementary Classes: Large cardinals revisited

-From inaccessibility, we know that $\sup_{\mu<\kappa}(\beth_{(2^{\mu})^+}) = \kappa$, so Existence holds by Theorem \ref{catexist}.
+\item From inaccessibility, we know that $\sup_{\mu<\kappa}(\beth_{(2^{\mu})^+}) = \kappa$, so Existence holds by Theorem \ref{catexist}.
 Then Extension holds by the first part, so $(E)$ holds.
-Theorem \ref{strongcompactnesstheorem} tells us that $K$ is $< \kappa$ tame and type short.
-Finally, as outlined in the discussion after Theorem 5.1, the weak $\kappa$ order property with $\kappa$ inaccessible implies many models in all cardinals above $\kappa$, which is contradicted by categoricity in $\lambda$. \dag\\ \end{enumerate}
+Theorem \ref{strongcompactnesstheorem} tells us that $K$ is $< \kappa$-tame and -type short.
+Finally, as outlined in the discussion after Theorem 5.1, the weak $\kappa$-order property with $\kappa$ inaccessible implies many models in all cardinals above $\kappa$, which is contradicted by categoricity in $\lambda$.\\

+For the moreover, Baldwin and Boney \cite[Corollary 3.16]{hanfap} show that amalgamation and joint embedding on $K_{<\kappa}$ imply those properties for all of $K$.
+No maximal models above $\kappa$ follows from strong compactness by taking nonprincipal ultrapowers. \dag\\ \end{enumerate}

-Additionally, with the full strength of a strongly compact cardinal, we can reprove much or all of \cite{makkaishelah}.\S 4 in an AEC context.
-One complication is that Definition \cite{makkaishelah}.4.23 defines weakly orthogonal types by having an element in the nonforking relation where we require a model.
-However, this definition has already been generalized at \cite{shelahaecbook}.III.6.
+Additionally, with the full strength of a strongly compact cardinal, we can reprove much or all of \cite[Section 4]{makkaishelah} in an AEC context.
+One complication is that \cite[Definition 4.23]{makkaishelah} defines weakly orthogonal types by having an element in the nonforking relation where we require a model.
+However, this definition has already been generalized at \cite[Section III.6]{shelahaecbook}.

-\cite{tamelc} also proves weaker of Theorem \ref{strongcompactnesstheorem} from assumptions of measurable or weakly compact cardinals.
+\cite{tamelc} also proves weaker versions of Theorem \ref{strongcompactnesstheorem} from assumptions of measurable or weakly compact cardinals.
 These in turn could be used to produce weaker versions of Theorem \ref{sceasy}.
 However, \cite{makkaishelah} is not the only time independence relations have been studied in infinitary contexts with large cardinals.
 Kolman and Shelah \cite{kosh} and Shelah \cite{measure2} investigate the consequences of categoricity in $L_{\kappa, \omega}$ when $\kappa$ is measurable.
-In \cite{kosh}, they use heavily `suitable operations,' by which they mean taking $\kappa$ complete ultralimits.
-The denote such an ultralimit of $M$ by $Op(M)$ and the canonical embedding by $f_{Op}:M \to Op(M)$.
+In \cite{kosh}, they use $\kappa$-complete ultralimits.
+They denote such an ultralimit of $M$ by $Op(M)$ and the canonical embedding by $f_{Op}:M \to Op(M)$.
 In \cite{measure2}, Shelah introduces the following independence relation.

 \begin{defin}[\cite{measure2}.1.5] Let $K$ be essentially below $\kappa$ measurable.
 Define a 4-place relation $\dnks$ by $M_1 \dnks_{M_0}^{M_3} M_2$ iff there is an ultralimit operation $Op$ with embedding $f_{Op}$ and $h:M_3 \to Op(M_1)$ such that the following commutes